smarmaan/melody-grove-client/README.md

 ## Live Site

-To experience the exciting features of Melody Grove, visit our live site at [www.melodygrove.com](https://www.melodygrove.com).
+To experience the exciting features of Melody Grove, visit our live site at [Melody Grove](https://melody-grove.web.app/).

 We hope you enjoy your journey into the world of music and arts at Melody Grove!